timleungtech/timleungtech/README.md

 <h1>I'm Tim Leung</h1>

-<h3>A fullstack software engineer based in NYC looking to contribute to exciting projects!</h3>
+<h3>A fullstack software engineer based in NYC looking to collaborate on exciting projects!</h3>

 <h3>About me:</h3>

 <p>
-I have experience with writing JavaScript and Python scripts to automate the manipulation of PDF files like sorting, filtering, and adding custom watermarks.
-I have built reports using data gathered from APIs as well as parsing data gathered through rendered web pages.
-I have built CRUD apps by writing all the routes in the back-end using Node and Express, Postman for testing, and connecting front-end, back-end, and MongoDB database to create a full stack web application.
+I am experienced with writing JavaScript and Python scripts to automate the manipulation of PDF files like sorting, filtering, and adding custom watermarks.
+I built reports using data gathered from APIs as well as parsing data gathered through rendered web pages.
+I have also built CRUD apps by writing all the routes in the back-end using Node and Express, Postman for testing, and connecting front-end, back-end, and MongoDB databases to create full stack web applications.
 </p>
 <p>
-Please feel free to <a href='https://github.com/timleungtech#how-to-reach-me'>reach out to me</a> if you need an engineer to build out your next custom solution!
+Please feel free to <a href='https://github.com/timleungtech#skills'>reach out to me</a> if you need an engineer to build out your next custom solution!
 </p>

 <h3>Skills:</h3>